oasysai/oasysdb/.github/ISSUE_TEMPLATE/bug_report.md

 ### Error Message

-If you received an error message, please paste parts of it here.
+If you received an error message, please paste some parts of it here.

 ```txt